bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The [`--trace-warnings`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#cli_--trace-warnings) command-line flag can be used to display the stack trace for such warnings.

-The emitted warning can be inspected with [`process.on('warning')`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_event-warning) and will have the additional `emitter`, `type` and `count` properties, referring to the event emitter instance, the event’s name and the number of attached listeners, respectively.
+The emitted warning can be inspected with [`process.on('warning')`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_event-warning) and will have the additional `emitter`, `type` and `count` properties, referring to the event emitter instance, the event's name and the number of attached listeners, respectively.
 Its `name` property is set to `'MaxListenersExceededWarning'`.

 ### `events.errorMonitor`[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#events_eventserrormonitor)